10+ Ecommerce Email Templates & 20 Examples to Drive More Sales

 And Boden also knows that a discount offer is an essential part of welcome emails: theirs is for 15% off.

-Replicate their approach by including warm, inviting language and personalization in your welcome emails.
+Replicate their approach by including warm, inviting language and personalization in your emails.

 3. Bonobos